VMware ESXi

 Key Dashboard Sections

-- Home: Overview of host resources
+- Host: Overview of host resources, hardware, and licensing

-- Inventory: VM and host management
+- Virtual Machines: VM inventory and lifecycle management

-- Monitor: Performance and event tracking
+- Monitor: Performance charts, tasks, events, and hardware health

 3. Virtual Machine Management